eerkela/bertrand/docs/source/content/tutorial.rst

 Creating a new type definition
 ------------------------------
-The first order of business when defining a new type is to create a subclass of ``AtomicType``.
+The first order of business when defining a new type is to create a subclass of :class:`AtomicType`.
 This can be done from anywhere - the new type will be automatically discovered during registration.

-We'll start from the beginning and work our way up.
+We'll start from the bottom and work our way up.

 .. doctest::